-Key consideration1: An FMI should generally limit the assets it (routinely) accepts as collateral to those with low credit, liquidity, and market risks.
+Key consideration 1: An FMI should generally limit the assets it (routinely) accepts as collateral to those with low credit, liquidity, and market risks.
 ZCE determines the categories of assets acceptable as margin based on whether they have low credit, liquidity and market risks.

-Currently, assets acceptable as margin include registered receipts which can be circulated through the Exchange and foreign exchange (US dollars).
+Currently, assets acceptable as margin include registered receipts which can be circulated through the Exchange, the book-entry government bonds issued within the territory of the PRC by the Ministry of Finance of the PRC and foreign exchange (US dollars).
 To reduce credit risks, ZCE implements daily mark-to-market for collateral pledged as margin and makes dynamic adjustments as necessary to the value of assets pledged as margin each day.
 To control market risks, ZCE sets discount rates for assets pledged as margin.
-Now, the discount rate is 80% for registered receipts and 95% for USD.
+Now, the discount rate is 80% for registered receipts and government bonds and 95% for USD.